-APLA is one of the oldest library organizations in North America with a diverse membership representing all levels of interest and participation.
+APLA is one of the most enduring library organizations in North America with a diverse membership representing all levels of interest and participation.
 The association's mission is to promote the interests of libraries in the Atlantic provinces while fostering the development of librarians, library technicians and information professionals through cooperative efforts and the promotion of library interests.

 Mandate of the Association